 • Columbia Protocol askers include counselors, nurses, teachers, coaches, resident assistants, social workers, and students.

-• Askers conduct assessments in elementary schools, middle schools, high schools, and colleges.
+• Askers conduct screening in elementary schools, middle schools, high schools, and colleges.

 Corrections